philliplab/MotifBinner/inst/investigate_unbinned_seqs.md

-## A Basic report on the bins produced
+## A Basic report on the unprocessed bins produced

 ```r